 Sun-protective clothing is a new type of technology that shields skin cells from the damaging rays of the sun.
-UPF stands for Ultraviolet Protection Factor, and can be beneficial for those with extremely fair skin who burn easily.
-The UPF ratings system is similar to that of SPF, where a higher number correlates to greater protection.
+UPF stands for Ultraviolet Protection Factor and can be beneficial for those with extremely fair skin who burn easily.
+The UPF rating system is similar to that of SPF, where a higher number correlates to greater protection.
 UPF ratings of 40 and above mean less than 2.5% effective UV transmission.

 If you can’t afford UPF clothing, which tends to be more expensive than average clothing, it’s still of benefit to your skin to cover up when in the sun.
-The effective UV transmission rate will be higher for a regular T shirt than a specialty UPF one, but you’ll still absorb fewer rays than if you were shirtless.
+The effective UV transmission rate will be higher for a regular T-shirt than a specialty UPF one, but you’ll still absorb fewer rays than if you were shirtless.

 Use Oxybenzone-Free Sunscreen